ngwese/tambla-docs/README.md

 ensuring the overall rhythmic structure is maintained unless note based sync it chosen.

-the four playheads scanning each row are synchronized to a common clock. individual rows can divide down the clock for linear phasing effects or bend the clock or both. bend values < 1.0 result in the playhead progressing in a logarithmic fashion (fast then slowing down) where as bend values > 1.0 result in exponential progression (slow then speeding up).
+the four playheads scanning each row are synchronized to a common clock. individual rows can divide down the clock for linear phasing effects or bending the clock or both. bend values < 1.0 result in the playhead progressing in a logarithmic fashion (fast then slowing down) where as bend values > 1.0 result in exponential progression (slow then speeding up).